 Policy management is critical.
 Your employees need easy access to the right policies, procedures and forms so they have the correct information to carry out tasks, perform their roles and make the right decisions.
 When employees don’t follow the right policies, there are a number of potential risks.
+Similarly, staff involved in creating or updating policies need to follow robust processes to ensure the right people are consulted in drafting policy, and perhaps also to satisfy regulatory and audit requirements.
 Outcomes can range from minor to very serious, such as if somebody is not carrying out the right processes relating to health and safety.
 When policy management is not carried out properly, typical issues include:

 - Failing to be compliant to various regulations, opening an organisation up to regulatory or even legal action